Knowing what is copied • Copyright Licensing

 Learn more

-Visual Arts Licence
+Other Visual Arts Licences

-Visual Arts Licence
+Other Visual Arts Licences

 Getting permission to use New Zealand art for commercial or promotional purposes isn't always easy.
-We take the guesswork out of licensing visual art.

 Learn more